Palestinians lose more than most in Syrian exodus

 Arrival can be especially hard for refugees from Syria, where they had had access to schools, healthcare and government jobs.
 The hopelessness occasionally inspires spectacular acts of desperation.

-Kozbar, the Sidon city councilor, has an office decorated with brightly colored motivational posters, but his outlook is thoroughly bleak.
+Kozbar, the Sidon city councillor, has an office decorated with brightly coloured motivational posters, but his outlook is thoroughly bleak.

 There is not enough food, shelter or clean water for the refugees pouring into the country, he said.
 Lebanon's government, beset by chronic economic and political malaise, was doing little to help.
 The desperation was ripe for exploitation by drug dealers, pimps and religious radicals.